 - Start washing your brushes and combs regularly in plain soap and lukewarm (not hot) water.
 Go for natural bristles in your brushes, not plastic.
 Why does that matter?
 Because the static plastic tends to attract all manner of particles, and retain greasy, sticky, toxic stuff you don’t want!
 Regular wash off the combs and brushes is the first remedies for an itchy scalp to start with.

-4. Avoid using chemical filled shampoo & conditioner
+4. Avoid using In-organic shampoo & conditioner

 - Most of us have a favorite shampoo.
 We’ve shopped around and found one that smells right and leaves our hair soft, full, tamed, shiny, and the like.
 However, we probably don’t know what’s in our preferred hair-care product because reading a shampoo label is like reading a foreign language.
 Don’t use the product containing alcohol.
 Alcohol makes the hair and scalp dry.
 Avoiding alcohol filled product can be effective remedies for itchy scalp.